What is an IP Address – Definition and Explanation

 Some web hosting plans have the option to purchase a dedicated IP address (or addresses).
 This can make obtaining an SSL certificate easier and allows you to run your own File Transfer Protocol (FTP) server.
 This makes it easier to share and transfer files with multiple people within an organization and allow anonymous FTP sharing options.
 A dedicated IP address also allows you to access your website using the IP address alone rather than the domain name — useful if you want to build and test it before registering your domain.

 The simplest way to check your router’s public IP address is to search “What is my IP address?” on Google.
 Google will show you the answer at the top of the page.

 Other websites will show you the same information: they can see your public IP address because, by visiting the site, your router has made a request and therefore revealed the information.
-Sites like WhatIsMyIP.com and IPLocation go further by showing the name of your ISP and your city.
+The site IPLocation goes further by showing the name of your ISP and your city.

 Generally, you will only receive an approximation of location using this technique — where the provider is, but not the actual device location.
 If you are doing this, remember to log out of your VPN too.
 Obtaining the actual physical location address for the public IP address usually requires a search warrant to be submitted to the ISP.

 Finding your private IP address varies by platform:

 - Search for “cmd” (without the quotes) using Windows search